 On a Quest

 Important quests.
 Important questions.
 What does it mean to go on a quest?
 What does it mean to question?
-From representations of quests in the earliest recorded myths to contemporary TV and films, quests and the questions they raise are seen as a way humans discover, learn, and find out about themselves and the world around them.
-In this seminar we’ll read ancient and modern stories, look at examples from TV and film, including science fiction, and consider what quest narratives in these media are telling us.
-You’ll write essays which draw on what is read and watched, the questions they raise and you consider, and think about how quests are relevant in our contemporary world.
-This seminar will be a kind of quest in itself, where important questions are asked and perhaps important answers are found through reading, watching, discussing, and writing.
+From representations of quests in early myths to contemporary TV and films, quests and the questions they raise are seen as a way humans discover, learn, and find out about themselves and the world around them.
+In this seminar we’ll read old and modern stories, look at examples from TV and film, including science fiction, and consider what quest narratives in these media are telling us about what was important in their times and in ours.
+You’ll write essays which draw on what is read and watched, the questions they raise and consider, and how you think quests are relevant to you and in our contemporary world.
+This seminar will be a kind of quest itself, setting goals and asking important questions, and perhaps finding important answers through reading, watching, discussing, and writing.

 Rock & Roll as Literature